geodynamics/INCITE_data_docs/docs/source/INCITE/mheimpel/Uranus75/E1n3/run1/Case_doc.rst

 Parameters.
 =========================================

-The following parameters are used:
+The following parameters are used.
+See `Input Parameters documentation <https://rayleigh-documentation.readthedocs.io/en/latest/doc/source/Namelist_Definitions/Namelist_Variables.html>`_ for the definitions.

 .. csv-table::
    :file: param.csv